 Note: You need to check whether your computer runs 32-bit or 64-bit operating systems.
 (Type Win+R and enter msinfo32 and look under system type).

+Step 1.
 Get the Rufus tool and for convenience, you can copy the files in the same folder.

+Step 2.
 Now you need to open the tool, drag-and-drop the Windows ISO file inside the tool.
-Additionally, The tool automatically chooses best settings, but you are free to roam around the settings.
+Additionally, The tool automatically chooses the best settings, but you are free to roam around the settings.

 Linux (Ubuntu and rest)

-step 1. download android operating system image.
+1. Get any of the android operating system images.

-step 3. boot android os
+3. Boot android os